From BR Bullpen

 While Cervelli was born in Venezuela, his family background is Italian.
 He was recruited by the Italian national baseball team for the 2009 World Baseball Classic and started his team's second game behind the plate against Canada.
 He was called up by the Yankees early in the 2009 season when regular catchers Jorge Posada and Jose Molina were sidelined in turn by injuries.

 In 2010, Cervelli took over from Molina as Posada's main back-up.
 With Posada catching fewer games because of his age, he got a chance to play often.
-He batted very well- albeit with little power - in the early going, although his average fell back to his career norms as the season advanced.
+He batted very well - albeit with little power - in the early going, although his average fell back to his career norms as the season advanced.
 However, he showed good defense and an excellent ability to handle pitchers, giving manager Joe Girardi the chance to rest Posada more often and play him as the designated hitter after Nick Johnson was lost for the season because of an injury.
+In 93 games, he hit .271 with no homers and 38 RBIs.
+However, he would fail to take the next step forward over the following seasons, and as a result did not come close to matching his total of games played.

-In 2011, with Posada moving to become the full-time DH, he was in competition for the starting catching job with Russell Martin in spring training, but the Canadian won out and Cervelli played the season as a back-up.
+In 2011, with Posada moving to become the full-time DH, he was in competition for the starting catching job with Russell Martin in spring training, but the Canadian won out and Cervelli played the season as a back-up, getting into 43 games and hitting .266 with 4 homers and 22 RBIs.
 In 2012, he fell down one more step, losing the back-up job to Chris Stewart and playing most of the year in AAA, getting into only three contests in the big leagues.
 In 2013, however, Martin left as a free agent and the Yankees did not attempt to sign a veteran starter to take his place, relying on Cervelli and Stewart instead.
 In the early going, Cervelli got most of the playing time, but it came crashing down on April 26th, when Rajai Davis of the Toronto Blue Jays hit a foul tip that went straight on his right hand, breaking a bone and putting him on the shelf for an extended period.
 He was hitting .269 with 3 homers at the time.
-While on the disabled list, Cervelli accepted a 50-game suspension resulting from MLB's investigation of the Biogenesis Laboratories on August 5th.
+While on the disabled list, Cervelli accepted a 50-game suspension resulting from MLB's investigation of the Biogenesis Laboratories on August 5th and did not play again.
+His season thus lasted for all of 17 games.

 As a result of his earlier injury, Cervelli wears an oversized batting helmet designed to afford him more protection and reduce the risk of a future concussion.